omacshane/hospital-referrals/README.md

 # hospital-referrals
 Analysis of public data on Irish hospital referrals

-This is a work-in-progress analysis of hospital referall data available from https://data.gov.ie/
+This is a work-in-progress analysis of hospital referral data available from https://data.gov.ie/